Investigating Topological Order using Recurrent Neural Networks: Results

-The observations above and the numerical result $\gamma_{\text{RNN}} \approx \ln(2)$ suggest that the RNN wave functions optimized via gradient descent and annealing find a superposition of MES, as opposed to DMRG which preferentially collapses to a single MES for relatively low bond dimensions.
+The observations above and the numerical result $\gamma'_{\text{RNN}} \approx \ln(2)$, for the non-contractible subregions in Fig.~\ref{fig:renyi2_tc}(a), suggest that the RNN wave functions optimized via gradient descent and annealing find a superposition of MES, as opposed to DMRG which preferentially collapses to a single MES for relatively low bond dimensions.
 For relatively large bond dimensions a superposition of MES can be recovered in a DMRG simulation~\cite{TEE2012, Jiang2013}.

-The analysis provided in App.~\ref{app:RNN_MES} demonstrates that our optimized RNN ansatz finds a uniform superposition of two MES which increases the entanglement in the state with respect to a single MES.
-Thus using Eq.~\eqref{eq:state_dep_TEE}, we expect $\gamma' = 2 \ln(2) + \ln\left(\frac{1}{4} + \frac{1}{4} \right) = \ln(2)$, which is consistent with our numerical observations.
+Here we further investigate the superposition found by the RNN through the analyses of the expectation values of the average Wilson loop operators and the average 't Hooft loop operators.
+First of all, we check that our RNN energy has converged to the ground state energy as shown in Tab.~\ref{tab:ground_state_energies}.
+This convergence confirms that our RNN wave function satisfies the plaquette and the vertice constraints with an excellent approximation.